clwehner/Windatlas/windatlas/mastr/autoUpdate/README.md

 ###### Line to enter in crontab:

 The path to your python file can differ and depends on where you have created it.
+It is but important to link to the python environment you want to use.
+Here I refer to a installed anaconda base env:

-`* * * * * python ~/Documents/code/Windatlas/windatlas/mastr/autoUpdate/test.py`
+`* * * * * /opt/anaconda/anaconda3/bin/python ~/Documents/code/Windatlas/windatlas/mastr/autoUpdate/test.py`

 After inserting, press `esc` to exit **-INSERT MODE-** and type `:wq` to save and exit the vim editor.